infrae/infrae.layout/README.txt

 API
 ===

-You can define a *Layout* that are after used by a *Page*.
-A *Page* is basically a view and behave the same way.
-But before rendering it self, it look for a *Layout* to include its content in it.
+You can define a *Layout* that will be used by a *Page*.
+A *Page* is a view and behave the same way.
+A page will look for Layout and will render inside it.

-Both *Page* and *Layout* can be rendered by either by a ``render`` method, either by an associated template, exactly like a Grok view.
+Both *Page* and *Layout* can be rendered by either a ``render`` method, or by an associated template, exactly like a Grok view.

-A *Layout* is found by adapting the request and the content you are
-on: you can register layouts for your skin, and after for a specific content.
+A *Layout* is found by adapting the request and the content: you can register layouts for your skin, then for a specific content.

 If this is not sufficient, a page can use the Grok directive ``layout`` to directly specify its type of Layout to use.
-While defining your layout, you can use the same directive to declare this layout belongs to this type.
+While defining your layout, you can use the same directive to declare which layout a type belongs to.
 For instance if you have a skin ``ICorpSkin``::